What to Expect on the Camino

 Accommodations run the gamut!
 Most pilgrims choose to stay in albergues (pilgrim hostels).
 They are specific to pilgrims and you must show your credential in order to stay there.
 Even if you don’t normally stay in hostels when you travel, staying in an albergue can be a very special (and social) part of your Camino experience.

-Most albergues charge between €7-€18 per night which will get you a bunk bed, shared bathroom, occasionally access to the kitchen to prepare food, and sometimes a shared meal.
-Some operate on the “donativo” model meaning there isn’t a set price for guests.
+Most albergues charge between €10-€20 per night which will get you a bunk bed, shared bathroom, occasionally access to the kitchen to prepare food, and sometimes a shared meal.
+Some operate on the “donativo” model meaning there isn’t a set price for guests, but nor are they free.
 It is up to you how much you pay.
-Remember “donativo” doesn’t mean “free.”

 Albergues can be municipal, parochial, or privately run.
 The first two are run by Camino associations, religious organizations or local towns.

 Staying in an albergue is a group experience, usually in a bunkroom.
 Bringing some earplugs can save you from sleepless nights due to snorers.
 And an eye mask can help you sleep when the early risers start turning on the lights.
+The room are not gender-segregated, but the bathrooms usually are.

 You can also find family-run hotels, guesthouses and B&Bs in the €25-€45 range.
 In larger cities, you can use a hotel booking site and find business and luxury hotels.
 The pinnacle of the accommodation pyramid is the Spanish Parador hotel chain, which is a network of historic hotels.